 WVU researchers developed the world’s first fully transportable heavy-duty vehicle emissions testing laboratory.
-In 2015, the Environmental Protection Agency credited a 2014 WVU study for raising questions about real-world emissions levels in Volkswagen light-duty diesel engines.
+In 2015, the Environmental Protection Agency credited a 2014 WVU study for raising questions about real-world emissions levels.
 Dan Carder, the WVU engineer who led the research team, was named to the 2016 Time 100, the magazine’s annual list of the 100 most influential people in the world.

 First in transit

 Decades before the country was “going green,” WVU launched one of the country’s only eco-efficient people movers – the Personal Rapid Transit, or “PRT.”
 It’s the only system in the world that allows riders to travel point to point without stopping at another station.